Widgets allow you to add dynamic layers to your graphic templates. There are three types of widgets: Slideshow, Date/Time, and QR codes.

 You have the option to activate a progression indicator, so viewers know how many pieces of content there are in your slideshow.
 You can choose a "Stories" style, which mimics the experience often seen on social media stories, or a "Slide Progress Bar" which is a single, loading-style bar.

 Both options allow you to customize size, placement, and color.

 Now that you've built your template, it's time to add the slides or elements you want to automatically cycle through.
 You'll do this in Tagboard Producer.

-In the customize graphic modal, you will be able to add additional slides and update any of the editable layers within each one.
-Each slide can be given its own name, to help keep your graphic organized.
+In the Layer Editor, you will be able to add additional slides and update any of the editable layers within each one.
+Each slide can be given its own name to keep your graphic organized.